MuhammedBurakGormus/MuhammedBurakGormus/README.md

 ### Hi there 👋

-I am a fresh mechanical engineering graduate student from Bilkent University.
 My interests are finite element method and artifical intelligence.
 I am a goal-oriented, enthusiastic mechanical engineering graduate who likes to code.

 ---